-Fire Communications Centres are an integral part of the QFRS.
+Fire Communications Centres are an integral part of the QFES.
 There are seven centres located around the state of Queensland and collectively they handled in excess of 65,000 incidents in the last financial year (2006-07).

-When a triple-zero (000) call is made, it is re-routed from Telstra to the appropriate emergency service (Fire, Police or Ambulance) and subsequently the closest communications centre to the location of the incident.
+When a Triple Zero (000) call is made, it is re-routed from Telstra to the appropriate emergency service (Fire, Police or Ambulance) and subsequently the closest communications centre to the location of the incident.

 Emergency calls received at 'Firecom' are controlled by Fire Communications Officers who gather information from the caller, including the geographical location and the nature of the emergency.
 Once details are recorded, fire appliances are dispatched utilising a computer-aided dispatch (CAD) system and other associated technologically-advanced equipment.